uma899/SingleCycle_RISCV_processor/README.md

 |:-----------|:------------:|------------:|
 | 1     | Sum of 10 whole numbers       | Load, add, branch, jump, store      |

-Complete instructions used and outputs can be found at [Simulation Logs](https://uma899.github.io/SingleCycle_RISCV_processor/)
+Complete instructions used and outputs can be found at [Simulation Logs](https://uma899.github.io/SingleCycle_RISCV_processor/) - Test cases are yet to be added

 ## Further development
 Still ADDI, LUI type instructions need to be implemented.
 Looking forward to make this pipelined and add few more modules like branch predictors, cache etc..